 I was once booked by a company who'd hired a TV celebrity and author the month before.
 The celebrity droned on, reading from a script for 90 minutes (therefore making no eye contact with the audience, who then started feeling irrelevant and so became disengaged), and used only two slides.
 The audience was unimpressed and the company swore never to book them again.
 Slides should support or illustrate the point you are making: this helps the audience follow you.
 Don't keep the same slide up long after it's ceased to relate to what you are now talking about.
 Many slides are fine IF they have no words and IF you have a great story to weave around them.

 Create branches in your PowerPoint talk

 There are several ways of jumping around within a PowerPoint presentation at the click of a mouse.
 This means you don't have to follow the linear order of the slides in your deck.
-You could skip some slides if you realise the audience don't need to see them after all, or if you're running out of time.
+You could skip some slides if you realise the audience don't need to see them after all, or if you're running out of time (which you shouldn't be, because you've planned and timed your talk to the length of slot you were told you had).
 Or you can make your presentation more interactive and jump to particular topics within your talk as the demand arises.

 Don't baffle with big numbers

 It's hard for anyone to relate to big numbers: they're almost meaningless.
 At its peak in AD79, Vesuvius was erupting 1.5 million tons

 of ash per second.
 I can't envisage that, can you?
 What if I said it was the equivalent of 300,000 African elephants?
 Everyone can imagine an elephant

 and the thought of 300,000 of those dropping out of the sky a second makes it understandable why roofs were collapsing and people were struggling to wade